JosephPVera/DFT-calculations/DFT/relax-DOS-BS/readme.md

      ```bash
      grep k-density */KPOINTS
      ```
-4. Run your works.
+4. Run your calculations.
-5. Check if your works are finished.
+5. Check if your calculations are finished.
-6. Repeat the steps 5 and 6 from Convergence test (Energy Cutoff) section.
+6. Repeat the steps 6 and 7 from **Convergence test (Energy Cutoff) section**.
-7. **OPTIONAL**: Once the calculations are completed, it can be plotted straight using [**kdensity.py**](https://github.com/JosephPVera/DFT-calculations/blob/main/DFT/scripts/kdensity.py).
+7. **OPTIONAL**: Once the calculations are completed, **Relative energies versus k-density** can be plotted straight using [**kdensity.py**](https://github.com/JosephPVera/DFT-calculations/blob/main/DFT/scripts/kdensity.py).

 ## Relaxation
 1. Enter to **relax** folder